dzeke/ColoradoRiverCoding/ModelMusings/README.md

       * Physically split combined storage between Lake Powell and Lake Mead.
    * **Calculations** (Grey fill), and
    * **Facilitation** steps (White fill).
  * **Columns represent years**.
 Players play year-by-year.
-For example, specify hydrology.
+For example, specify hydrology in Year 1.
 Players make choices.
-Results from the end of one year carry on to the beginning of the next year.
+Account balances and reservoir storages at Year 1 end carry on to Year 2 beginning.

-**Model Uncertainties**:
+**Treatment of Uncertainties**:
- * Hydrologic: A facillitator or player(s) choose each year's basin natural flows.
+ * Hydrologic: Players or a facilitator choose each year's basin natural flows.
- * Water demands: Players enter their individual water consumption and conservation decisions year by year.
+ * Water demands: Players enter their water conservation and consumption choices year by year within their available water independent of other parties.

 ## Requirements to Use
 1. A Google account.
 [Create a Google account](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp)
-1. Another participant (for synchronous, interactive role play).
+1. Another participant (for synchronous, interactive modeling).
 A participant may role play one or more parties (e.g., Upper Basin and Mexico).
 1. ~ 1 to 2 hours.
 Go slow.
 If you run out of time, schedule another session.

 ## Directions to Use